6. Run the host app#

 Troubleshooting

 Don’t see a search bar?
-Click the magnifying glass icon.
+Click the magnifying glass icon to the right of Device Logs.
 The search bar is collapsed by default on narrow screens.

 See Filter logs to learn more about filtering.